 Frequently Asked Questions (FAQs) About: Research Supplements to Promote Diversity in Health-Related Research (Diversity Supplements)

-Diversity supplements are administrative supplements sponsored by the National Institutes of Health (NIH), intended to help increase the numbers of underrepresented scientists in biomedical and behavioral research.
+What are Diversity Supplements?
+Diversity supplements are administrative supplements sponsored by the National Institutes of Health (NIH), intended to enhance the number of underrepresented scientists in biomedical and behavioral research.
 Funding is provided to existing NIH research grants to support underrepresented individuals (persons of eligible ethnic minority status, individuals with disabilities, and individuals of disadvantaged backgrounds) to pursue careers in the biomedical or behavioral research sciences.

 Who is eligible to apply for Diversity Supplements?
 NIDA principal investigators who hold active R, P, or related series grants are eligible to apply for diversity supplement funding to support training for proposed candidates.
-There are restrictions on some grant mechanisms (e.g. R03, R15, R21, R43/R44, P20/P30, etc. Contact Pamela Goodlow for details regarding eligible grant mechanisms.)
-In addition, see the NIH Guidelines for details http://grants.nih.gov/grants/guide/pa-files/PA-12-149.html).
+There are restrictions on some grant mechanisms (e.g. R03, R15, R21, R24/R25, R43/R44, P20/P30, U-series, etc. Contact Pamela Goodlow for details regarding eligible grant mechanisms.)
+In addition, see the NIH Guidelines for details http://grants.nih.gov/grants/guide/pa-files/PA-16-288.html).

 In terms of eligibility, who can receive Diversity Supplement Funding through NIDA?
 Undergraduate, graduate students, postdoctoral fellows, and independent investigators who belong to ethnic or racial groups determined by NIDA and the NIH to be underrepresented nationally in biomedical or behavioral research are eligible to receive diversity supplements.
-Specifically, African American, Hispanic American, Native American and Alaskan Natives, and Pacific Islander applicants will be given preference.
-(NIDA will support Asian students/fellows in behavioral or clinical research with human populations.)
-In addition, persons with disabilities (physical or mental impairments that substantially limit one or more major life activities) are eligible to receive diversity supplements, and persons from certain “disadvantaged” backgrounds may be eligible as well.
-Candidates for diversity supplements must be U.S. citizens or permanent residents of the U.S., and must not be recipients of any type of Public Health Service (PHS) funding support at the time of application.
+Specifically, African American, Hispanic American American Indian and Alaska Natives, and Pacific Islander applicants will be given preference.
+Individuals with disabilities (physical or mental impairments that substantially limit one or more major life activities) are eligible to receive diversity supplements, and persons from certain “disadvantaged” backgrounds may be eligible as well.
+Candidates for diversity supplements must be U.S. citizens or permanent residents of the U.S., and must not be recipients of current Public Health Service (PHS) funding support at the time of application.
 In addition, diversity supplement candidates may not be removed from PHS funding to be supported by a diversity supplement.

 What types (levels) of support are available through the Diversity Supplements program?
-Support is available at the undergraduate, predoctoral/graduate school (including medical school), postdoctoral, and investigator levels.
+Support is available at the undergraduate, pre-doctoral/graduate school (including medical school), postdoctoral, and investigator levels.
 Each level has its own eligibility, review and funding criteria.
-See NIH Guide for details http://grants.nih.gov/grants/guide/pa-files/PA-12-149.html.
+See NIH Guide for details http://grants.nih.gov/grants/guide/pa-files/PA-16-288.html.

 How much support (funding) am I eligible to receive?
 NIDA has established salary and other direct costs for minority supplements funded by the Institute, determined by the eligibility level of the minority candidate:

-- Undergraduate: up to $10.00/hr.*
+- Undergraduate: up to $12.00/hr.*

-- Predoctoral: up to $26,000/yr total, for salary, fringe benefits, and/or tuition remission.*
+- Pre-doctoral: up to $28,000/yr. total, for salary, fringe benefits, and/or tuition remission.*

-- Postdoctoral: up to $46,000/yr.*
+- Postdoctoral: up to $50,000/yr.*

 - Investigator: up to $60,000/yr.*

-/disability) supplement funding, including from NIH institutes other than NIDA are eligible to apply for NIDA funding, as long as total NIH support does not exceed five years.
+/disability) supplement funding, including from NIH institutes other than NIDA are eligible to apply for NIDA funding, if total NIH support does not exceed five years.
 Postdoctoral and investigator-level candidates are restricted to two years total support from NIDA.

 Who do I contact at NIDA if interested in applying for Diversity Supplements?
 NIDA’s Office of Diversity and Health Disparities is the coordinating office.
-Contact Pamela Goodlow at: 301-443-0441, or email@example.com.
+Contact Pamela Goodlow at: 301-435-0925, or firstname.lastname@example.org.

 When can applications be sent to NIDA?
 Are there special submission dates?
 Applications for diversity supplements may be submitted to NIDA from October 1 – April 30th of each year.

 What Is the Review Procedure for NIDA Diversity Supplements?
-Diversity supplement applications submitted to NIDA are reviewed by the appropriate NIDA program divisions, and by a review committee comprised of research program staff from each of NIDA’s offices and divisions.
+Diversity supplement applications submitted to NIDA are reviewed by NIDA program divisions, and by an internal review committee of NIDA research program officials.
 Reviews are held monthly.
 Factors considered most significant in determining an application’s likelihood for approval and funding are: